-Poetry comes in many different forms – from simple, catchy rhymes to epic works that contain the elements of a story.
-A poem can be social commentary, an attempt to describe something that eludes description, a declaration of love or a sentiment expressed on a greeting card.
-And with poetry, the structure and arrangement of the words often have just as much significant of the words themselves.
+Poetry comes in many different forms — from simple, catchy rhymes to epic works that contain the elements of a story.
+A poem can be social commentary, an attempt to describe something that eludes description, a declaration of love, or a sentiment expressed on a greeting card.
+And with poetry, the structure and arrangement of the words often have just as much significant as the words themselves.
 This guide provides information and resources to help you learn about poetry and how to read and analyze it.
-Keep reading to learn all about the history, forms and movements of poetry, as well as tips on how to write poetry.
+Keep reading to learn all about the history, forms, and movements of poetry, as well as tips on how to write poetry.

 A Short History of Poetry

 The earliest types of poetry were epic, lyric, and dramatic.
 An epic poem presents a long narrative of the hero’s journey.
 It is full of adventures and fantastic feats.
 Lyric poetry is a short expression of the poet’s personal ideas and feelings.
 It was originally written as song to be accompanied by an ancient musical instrument called a lyre.
 Dramatic poetry is scripted with the voices of different characters, which makes this form of poetry perfect for acting out by different people.

 From its ancient beginnings, poetry has evolved into many different forms that appeal to everyone from the most innocent, wide-eyed child to the most seasoned, world-weary adult.
 Today the world enjoys an immense, colorful, and rich body of poetic works along with the history of each form’s origins andauthors.

 Learn more about the history of poetry with these resources:

 This timeline of English poetry is perfect for teachers, students, or anyone interested in the history of English poetry.
 It begins with the earliest forms of poetry and extends to present-day forms.
 Use the timeline to find answers to questions such as, “Who wrote the first limerick?”